dunapanta/Medium-Clone-Nestjs/notas.md

 * Inside constructor we need to define all services that we want to use inside the controller
 * This approach is better becouse we isolate buisness logic on service, also we can share the service between different modules.
 * We are using typescript so we should add types on service method and on the controller

+## Clase 6 - Absolute path nestjs

+## Clase 7- Postgres
+* This app have a lot of relations thats why we choose a relational database
+* With mongodb can also build relations, but it takes more time and effort and is not really better than traditional databases
+* to connect to postgress
+`sudo -u postgres psql`
+* Show all databases --> It looks like a normal table `\l`
+* Show all users --> display users
+`\du`
+* We need to create a user to manage the database we will create, becouse we dont want to use useperuser postgres
+* Create database
+`create database mediumclone;`
+* Create user
+`create user daniel with encrypted password 'password';`
+* Privilegies for user to manage the database
+`grant all privileges on database mediumclone to daniel;`